kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ### How to use Custom Resolvers with `OmegaConfigLoader`
 You can register custom resolvers to use non-primitive types for parameters.

-Consider the following `parameters.yml` file:
+Consider the following `parameters.yml` file an example of Python script for registering a custom resolver:

 ```yaml
 polars_float64: "${polars: Float64}"
 today: "${today:}"
 ```

-Here is an example of Python script for registering a custom resolver:

 ```python
 import polars as pl